Ráth Chairn

 In 1967 Ráth Chairn received official recognition as a Gaeltacht, following a local campaign.
 Today, it and the nearby village of Baile Ghib make up the Meath Gaeltacht.
 According to the 2016 census 16% of the population of Ráth Chairn and Baile Ghib speak Irish on a daily basis outside the education system.

-A cooperative (the "Ráth Chairn Cooperation Society") was formed in 1973.
-Ráth Chairn has since grown into a village with a Catholic church, community hall for dramas, Comharchumann Ráth Chairn and RTÉ Raidió na Gaeltachta (also used by Coláiste na bhFiann during the summer months), sports facilities, an all-Irish primary and secondary school, a library and a pub (An Bradán Feasa).
+Ráth Chairn has since grown into a village with a Catholic church, community hall for dramas and RTÉ Raidió na Gaeltachta (also used by Coláiste na bhFiann during the summer months), sports facilities, an all-Irish primary and secondary school, a library and a pub (An Bradán Feasa).
 Several facilities in Ráth Chairn host children and adults wishing to learn Irish, and residential Irish language courses, Coláiste na bhFiann, are run for teenagers in the summer months.
+A cooperative, the Ráth Chairn Cooperation Society (generally known by its Irish-language name, Comharchumann Ráth Chairn), was formed in 1973.

 Public transport

-Local Link route 188 provides a twice daily bus service linking the village to Athboy, Navan and Drogheda.
+Local Link route 188 provides a twice-daily bus service linking the village to Athboy, Navan and Drogheda.

 History

-Campaign for Ráth Chairn
+Establishment of the Meath Gaeltacht

-The Ráth Chairn "colony" was a social experiment to redress the 17th-century ethnic cleansing of Ireland, having been moved there under Cromwell’s draconian action ‘To hell or Connaught’.
-The colonists were poor farmers largely from Connemara and Kerry, who were planted by the government in order to save the Irish language and traditions.
+The Meath Gaeltacht was formed when the Irish Land Commission redistributed the large estates of absentee landlords and farmers from the Gaeltacht areas of the western seaboard were resettled in Meath in the 1930s.
+The migrants were from Cork, Kerry, Connemara, Mayo and Donegal.
+The government's goals were to relieve overcrowding and poverty in the western counties and to spread the Irish language.
+This "colony" was also a social experiment to redress the 17th-century ethnic cleansing of Ireland by Oliver Cromwell’s draconian action ‘To hell or Connaught’.
+However, due to the limited size of the Gaeltacht, the difficulty of providing a wide range of services through Irish led to bilingualism becoming necessary.

-The resettlement
+Foundation of Ráth Chairn

-In 1935, the first batch of families from the Connemara Gaeltacht moved east to Ráth Chairn to live on land acquired by the Land Commission.
+Ráth Chairn was founded in 1935 when 27 families from Connemara moved east to live on land acquired by the Land Commission.
 The initiative promised potential migrants a higher quality of life, greater crop yields than Connemara and newly built homes.
 The proposal also aimed to stop the decline of the Irish language by creating an Irish-speaking community in a new location.
+Each family was provided with a Land Commission house and a farm of approximately 8.9 hectares (22 acres), a sow, piglets and basic implements.
+A further 11 families joined the original settlers in 1937.

 For the most part, when the migrants arrived, they were welcomed into a county where the ethos of the romantic Gaelic revival was in full swing.
 However, resentment manifested itself in local newspapers, that the migrants were given the land in preference to the local farmers.
-The Meath Chronicle reported on April 27, 1935 that a local Meath resident was arrested for threatening the life of a Land Commission employee but was released without charge and secondhand accounts report that a migrant woman was harassed by gangs and told "to quit talking that gibberish here".
+The Meath Chronicle reported on 27 April 1935 that a local Meath resident was arrested for threatening the life of a Land Commission employee but was released without charge and secondhand accounts report that a migrant woman was harassed by gangs and told "to quit talking that gibberish here".